 Remembering Hiroshima 140,000 Origami Cranes Project

-Workshops every Saturday at the Peace and Justice Centre from 2 to 4pm and occasionally at other locations
+Workshops Second Saturday of every month at the Peace and Justice Centre from 2 to 4pm (except August 2017 is on 5th to coincide with Hiroshima Day) and occasionally at other locations

 Organise a Workshop Where You Are